RecognizeGood is proud to honor Sunshine Community Gardens with our 13th RecognizeGood Lighthouse Award!

 With the presentation of this award, RecognizeGood gives Sunshine Community Gardens and its over 200 gardeners a heartfelt THANK YOU on behalf of the entire community.

 Jeff Monks accepted the award on behalf of the group in a special presentation on the garden grounds last Saturday morning, September 17th.
 Andrew Cooper, partner at award sponsor iRex Group and president of parent company TyRex Group, presented the club with several thank-you gifts – a $250 donation to the club, an award plaque, two tickets to the 2017 Ethics in Business & Community Award luncheon, and a pay-it-forward donation to PET-Austin in the club’s name.
-A PET (Personal Energy Transportation) vehicle has also been donated in the club’s name.
 This recognition represented a sincere “Thank you!” from the Central Texas community for an amazing display of selfless service from the entire group at Sunshine Community Gardens.

-The RecognizeGood Lighthouse Award recognizes the selfless community efforts and philanthropy of Austin-area service clubs through length, magnitude or impact of service – by highlighting “special” organizations and telling their stories, we believe that others will be inspired to make our community a better place.
-Award nominees may be sent firstname.lastname@example.org, and are voted on by a selection committee according to the following criteria:
+The RecognizeGood Lighthouse Award recognizes the selfless community efforts and philanthropy of Austin-area service clubs.
+By highlighting “special” organizations, we believe we will inspire others to make our community a better place.
+Award nominees may be sent to firstname.lastname@example.org, and are voted on by a selection committee according to the following criteria: